 \section{Introduction}

 Interpolation of bounded linear operators on Banach spaces is a widely used technique in analysis, in which key roles are played by the real and complex interpolation methods.
-Besides these well-known methods, there is a wealth of other interpolation methods used in important applications.
-Our main goal is to develop a method for the interpolation of Banach spaces that are equipped with a space of sequences, which is motivated by applications of the more recent Rademacher interpolation method \cite{KKW06}, $\gamma$-interpolation method \cite{SW06} and $\ell^q$-interpolation method \cite{Ku15} to the study of partial differential equations.
-Before turning to our abstract framework, we will first explain these motivating applications, which will be treated in future work.
+Besides these well-known methods, there is a wealth of other interpolation methods used in applications.
+Our main goal is to develop an interpolation method for Banach spaces that are equipped with a space of sequences, which is motivated by applications of the Rademacher interpolation method \cite{KKW06}, $\gamma$-interpolation method \cite{SW06} and $\ell^q$-interpolation method \cite{Ku15} to the study of partial differential equations.
+Before turning to our abstract framework, we will first explain these motivating applications.